 - you feel optimistic about addressing and getting employees behind it

-- where possible, is aligned with what your organization needs to achieve its goals and objectives.
+- where possible, is aligned with what your organisation needs to achieve its goals and objectives.

-- Solutions should come from your team – an action plan can only be successful if your team believes in it – let them offer the best approaches to improvement.
+- Solutions should come from your team.
+An action plan is more likely to be successful if your team believes in it – let them offer the best approach to improvement.

-- Once you and your team have agreed on the actions you are going to focus on, think about the next steps to get there.
-Have the team agree and assign an owner (this doesn’t have to be one person, it can be the whole team) and a timeframe for implementation.
+- Once you and your team have agreed on your focus areas to improve, think about the next steps to get there.
+Have the team agree an action (again, don't make too many or else it risks the likelihood of success) and assign an owner.
+Ideally this is one person accountable for the action (an Action Owner).
+And make a clear timeframe for implementation.
 We encourage asking for volunteers so that you get employees who are truly invested in helping to address the challenge.

 - Headline – what area of concern is it solving?